NPR analysis shows skyrocketing number of 'no-shows' in immigration court

 As the room empties out, the judge says out loud that there are a number of no-shows that day.
 The Immigration and Customs Enforcement, or ICE, attorney in court files motions to remove five people "in absentia."
 The judge grants it.
 Those people can now be deported.

 A similar scene has played out, and increasingly so, in nearly every immigration court nationwide over the past year, according to immigration attorneys and NPR's early analysis of court data.
+The results mirror those of Joseph Gunther, an independent researcher, who has also been tracking the data closely.
 More immigrants are not showing up for their mandatory immigration court hearings, allowing the government to order their immediate deportation.

 "What happened is that the word spread that if you go to court, you could get picked up from ICE," said Ruby Powers, an immigration lawyer based in Texas with cases all over the country.